Introduction

 What is a Discretionary Commission Arrangement (DCA)?

-How Does DCA Car Finance Work?
+How Do DCA in Car Finance Work?

-Implications of DCA for Consumers
+Implications of car finance DCAs for Consumers

 Lack of Transparency